RDA Southern Inland's Insight

 Three Local Government Areas (LGA) experienced rapid growth in the past decade - Palerang (+37.4%), Yass Valley (+30.2%) and Queanbeyan (+17%).
 These LGAs benefit from their proximity to the ACT.

-The Southern Inland region is made up of twelve local government areas in the south east of New South Wales, encompassing 45,000Km2 or 5.5% of NSW land area.
+The Southern Inland region is made up of seven local government areas in the south east of New South Wales, encompassing 45,000Km2 or 5.5% of NSW land area.
 It is uniquely located between the two biggest population centres and domestic economies in Australia - Sydney and Melbourne, and surrounds the Australian Capital Territory.

 Southern Inland NSW is a diverse region encompassing the Snowy Mountains, rugged woodlands and rich fertile agricultyral areas.
 Major towns include Queanbeyan, Goulburn and Mittagong.
 Towns and villages rich in community spirit, heritage and character dot the region.

 The Southern Inland region has a substantial internal market, estimated at $6.5B per annum.
 The bulk of regional output is exported out of the region (including a significant proportion of the labour force, clean energy and agricultural and forestry produce) however, the region’s relatively well-off population creates a substantial internal market for consumer goods and services.

 - The location of the region provides many opportunities for cross-jurisdictional policy development and implementation to support relevant economic development opportunities.

 - Renewable energy generation across South East NSW - ACT will benefit from a long term, visionary Clean Energy Future program that will build the economy and enable communities to prosper across the region.